EJMirasol/BasaTrack/README.md

 # BasaTrack

-This application assists saints in the Lord's Recovery, specifically in the Southern Philippines, in tracking their daily progress through a synchronized two-year Bible reading schedule.
+This application assists the brothers and sisters in the Lord's Recovery, specifically in the Southern Philippines, in tracking their daily progress through a synchronized two-year Bible reading schedule.
 It aims to encourage consistency and corporate pursuit.

 ## Features